yujin17/JoystickProj/README.md

 ---
 ## Things to fix
 - [ ] Without getting any life in Rebirth stage, it gets back to main stage
-- [ ] Position is not saved after getting back to the main stage
 - [ ] Even after losing all lives, game doesn't end
 - [ ] Settings
 ### Stage 1